Mazerien/Visualisierung-NS-Zwangsarbeit/README.md

 ## Containerization
 Install Docker and docker-compose.
-Current containerization supports a MySQL (MariaDB) database on TCP/3306 as well as the Flask app on TCP/5000.
+Current containerization supports a MySQL (MariaDB) database on TCP/3306 as well as the Flask app on TCP/5000 and the Cockpit headless CMS on TCP/8080.
-TODO: Rewrite docker-compose for MySQL
 Create container: `docker compose up --build`
 Run container: `docker compose up -d`
 Remove container: `docker compose down`